mustafaiciren/Mainnet-Antora-Setup/README.md

 git clone https://github.com/<YOUR-GITHUB-USERNAME>/Antora
 ```

--Create a new Markdown file in the Grants Directory
+- Create a new Markdown file in the Grants Directory

 ```
 cd Antora/Grants